ossia/score-docs/docs/in-depth/scenario-modes.md

 - temporal relationships between elements on the timeline
 - hierarchy

 Reference is not yet available.
-Feel more than welcome to ask for help on the [Ossia.io forum](https://forum.ossia.io) or send a message on [Ossia score Gitter channel](https://gitter.im/OSSIA/score) where you will most likely find a handful of *score* users and developers.
+Feel more than welcome to ask for help on the [ossia.io forum](https://forum.ossia.io) or send a message on [ossia score Gitter channel](https://gitter.im/ossia/score) where you will most likely find a handful of *score* users and developers.